Supplemental Instruction Program (SIP)

 SIP Leaders: The leader knows the class content.
 The leader will be in class every day, hearing what the class hears and reading what the class reads.
 The leader is not there to lecture; their job is to help students think about the lectures and the readings, and then put the course material into perspective during the SIP sessions.

 Participation: Students enrolled in a course that offers SIP can attend all of the weekly sessions.
 Students may arrive and leave at any time during a given session.
 The SIP Leader will make an announcement at the beginning of class regarding the location and time of each session.
+If you are not enrolled in a supported section please refer to the other free services offered by the Student Success Center.

 Statistics have shown that students who attend SIP attain from 1/3 to 1 whole letter grade better than those who do not!

-CHE 351 - Organic Chemistry I
+- CHE 111 General Chemistry I

 Click "Schedule" to see when these sessions are offered, or just ask your SIP Leader!